RaminHAL9001/haskell-exercises/Calculator.md

 ```

 As you can see, `liftReadS` is a higher-order function that takes
-`ReadS` as an argument which we will convert.
+`ReadS` as an parameter which we will convert.
 Let's call the function
-the "argument function", because it is taken as an argument.
+the "parameter function", because it is taken as a parameter (a.k.a
+argument) to the function.

 The `liftReadS` function should behave like so:

-* If the `ReadS` argument function returns an empty list, `liftReadS`
+* If the `ReadS` parameter function returns an empty list, `liftReadS`
   should return a `Left` containing the `ErrorMessage`.

-* If the `ReadS` argument function returns a list that contains
+* If the `ReadS` parameter function returns a list that contains
   **exactly one** result tuple, return that result tuple in a `Right`
   constructor.

-* If the `ReadS` argument function returns multiple results, return a
+* If the `ReadS` parameter function returns multiple results, return a
   `Left` containing the error message.
 Prepend to the error message
   string the message `"<ambiguous parse> "`.